-AASB 9 is effective for annual periods beginning on or after 1 January 2018.
-Early adoption is permitted.
-The Fund is assessing the potential impact on its financial statements resulting from the application of AASB 9.
+AASB 9 and AASB 15 are effective for annual reporting periods beginning on or after 1 January 2018, with early adoption permitted.

+The Fund is assessing the potential impact on its financial statements resulting from the application of AASB 9 and AASB 15.

-5 NET ASSETS ATTRIBUTABLE TO UNITHOLDERS
+4 NET ASSETS ATTRIBUTABLE TO UNITHOLDERS